 The MRSA Survivors Network is a consumer organization that works to bring international awareness to the risks and dangers of MRSA.
 This non-profit organization works to affect legislation and policy regarding healthcare-associated infections, as well as support to individuals who have endured a MRSA infection.
 Their website features materials that share information, patient stories, and information on their signature events, World MRSA Day, (October 2) and MRSA Awareness Month (October) and International MRSA Testing Week (April 1-7).
 They have selected teal as the awareness ribbon color for MRSA.

 Staffed completely by volunteers, the C. Diff Foundation was founded in 2012 to provide education, support, and advocacy for patients and survivors of a leading HAI menace, Clostridium difficile.
 This group hosts a number of multimedia platforms for learning about C. diff as well as sharing personal stories.
-Their signature event is the International C. diff.
-Awareness Conference & Health Expo, in its fifth year.
-They also have a podcast, C. Diff Spores and More, and host webinars throughout the year.
+They have a podcast, C. Diff Spores and More, and host webinars throughout the year.

 Reduce Infection Deaths (RiD)